Right to Repairs as a Tenant

 Where can I read the law on repairs?

 Texas Property Code sections 92.052 through 92.061 describe your right to repairs.
 It also explains what tenants must do to enforce their rights.
-It also explains what remedies are available for a if the fails to make the repairs.
-It also explains that tenants must give proper in to get their repair remedies.
+It also explains what remedies are available for a tenant if the landlord fails to make the repairs.
+It also explains that tenants must give proper notice in order to get their repair remedies.